Generalized Transformation Design: metrics, speeds, and diffusion: Introduction

 \section{Introduction}

+Transformation design (T-Design) is a way of constructing devices based directly on a mathematical specification.
+The essence of the idea is that it lets us shift waves, rays, or other excitations around inside the device, while altering the way they propagate, so that the outside world sees no changes.
+Here we make this more mathematically precise through a two stage process: first by defining a "morphism" picture that applies equally to all cases, and then a second step that matches the morphism picture to the specific physical system.

-The concept of electromagnetic cloaking has now been with us for almost ten years \cite{Pendry-SS-2006sci,Leonhardt-2006sci}, but has been recently revitalized by the introduction of the concept of space-time cloaking \cite{McCall-FKB-2011jo,Kinsler-M-2014adp-scast,Gratus-KMT-2016njp-stdisp} and its variety of implementations \cite{Fridman-FOG-2012nat,Lukens-MLW-2014o,Chremmos-2014ol,Jabar-BA-2015lp} In light of the many variants of spatial cloaking, and of applications in acoustics \cite{Zhang-XF-2011prl,Sanchis-GLCMCS-2013prl} and diffusion of heat or light \cite{Guenneau-AV-2012oe,Schittny-NKBNW-2015o}, it is worth considering how to combine these different applications and approaches into a unified ``Transformation Design'' (T-Design) scheme, at least to the extent possible.
+The most notable example of T-Design is that of electromagnetic cloaking, which has now been with us for almost ten years \cite{Pendry-SS-2006sci,Leonhardt-2006sci}.
+It has been recently revitalized by the introduction of the concept of space-time cloaking \cite{McCall-FKB-2011jo,Kinsler-M-2014adp-scast,Gratus-KMT-2016njp-stdisp} and its variety of implementations \cite{Fridman-FOG-2012nat,Lukens-MLW-2014o,Chremmos-2014ol,Jabar-BA-2015lp} In light of the many variants of spatial cloaking, and of applications in acoustics \cite{Zhang-XF-2011prl,Sanchis-GLCMCS-2013prl} and diffusion of heat or light \cite{Guenneau-AV-2012oe,Schittny-NKBNW-2015o}, it is worth considering how to combine these different applications and approaches into a unified T-Design scheme, at least to the extent possible.
 Some progress has been made in that regard, but with a firm focus on wave mechanics expressed in a first-order form \cite{Kinsler-M-2014pra}.

 Here we take an exclusively second order approach in which a subset of variables satisfying a system of first order equations are expressed as a single second order equation.
 For example, instead of examining transformations of Maxwell's equations in the field vectors $\Vec{E}, \Vec{B}, \Vec{D}$ and $\Vec{H}$, we will consider just the simplest (Helmholtz-like) second order wave equation a single field component, e.g. just $E$, or just $B$.
 Although less detailed than first-order approaches, notably in the way impedance is ignored, the second-order approach has some significant advantages.
 In any case, when it comes to actual \emph{Transformation devices} (T-devices) -- often impedances are ruthlessly ignored or rescaled to suit the technological demands of the programme.
 In that sense including impedance could be considered somewhat over careful.
 T-devices in which no attempt is made to control scattering or reflections from impedance mismatches have a performance left hostage to the physics of the wave or ray they attempt to manipulate.
 Notably, we expect that in principle electromagnetic (EM) T-devices are less imperfect than acoustic ones \cite{Kinsler-M-2014pra}.